mikkokallio/bicep-workshop/README.md

 ## Task x.x: Loops, i and [item, item2, item3]
 - TBA

-## Task x.x.: Convert an arm template to Bicep
-- Create e.g. a vnet in Azure
-- View the ARM template
-- Use command to convert

 # To be checked
 - What's this: The configuration value of bicep.use_binary_from_path has been set to 'false'.